 Maintaining open communication with your insurer

 Open communication with your insurance provider can help you stay abreast of any changes affecting your policy.
 Inform your insurer about significant changes to your home or lifestyle that could affect your coverage needs or risk level.
-This includes things like home renovations, adding or removing safety features, getting a pet, or changes in the number of people living in your home.
+This includes home renovations, adding or removing safety features, getting a pet, or changing the number of people living in your home.

 In addition to keeping your insurer updated, it’s also wise to periodically review your policy and discuss it with your insurance agent.
 They can explain any aspects of the policy you don’t understand and suggest adjustments that might benefit you.